 THE ROY JENKINS MEMORIAL EVENT

-This event will be preceeded by a free Book Group for RSL Members.
+This event will be preceded by a free Book Group for RSL Members.
 Places are limited and must be booked in advance.
 Click here to book.

 We are grateful to the TLS for supporting this event.

 |I'm a Member and would like a free ticket

 |I would like a single £5 guest ticket